Coober Pedy Opal Fields Golf Club

 The opening hole is a 142-yard downhill shot from the highest vantage point on the property, not that we could see anything!
 You have to climb a short set of stairs to reach the best view of the entire area.

-The name of the town is derived from the Aboriginal words Kupa Piti, which roughly translates to “white man in a hole”.
-As we walked the course, we admired the numerous rusted-out trucks and other home-made mechanical contraptions that are easily 50 years beyond their prime.
+While hanging out in Coober Pedy for a few days, we learned that the name of the town is derived from the Aboriginal word Kupa Piti, which roughly translates to “white man in a hole”.
+As we walked the course, we admired the numerous rusted-out trucks and other homemade mechanical contraptions that are easily 50 years beyond their prime.
 The surroundings coupled with these mechanical things made it feel like we were playing golf on the set of a Mad Max movie!

 We especially loved the GUR markers that were scattered here and there across the golf course.
 Ground Under Repair- really?!

 Located behind the sixth “green” was a sign that read Keep off Grass.
 And we are happy to report- mission accomplished!

 The final hole at Coober Pedy is almost a half-circle dogleg left 487-yard par 5.
 I found it perfect for someone who pulls the heck out of a rented 1963 5-iron.
 With original grips!